Brief History of Valletta, Malta

 It’s a lovely venue, so far we have seen Shakespeare’s play Macbeth, and enjoyed concerts by the Malta Philharmonic Orchestra and a young French quartet.

-6) You Have to See The View From The Upper Barrakka Gardens
+6) You Have to See The View of Grand Harbor From The Upper Barrakka Gardens

 With incredible views over the Grand Harbour and the Three Cities, you have to visit the Upper Barrakka Gardens.
 If you have arrived by ship, it’s easily accessible with the Barrakka lift, just €1 to take the elevator up and free to come back down.